charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Performance Experiment

-To get consistent measurements, we select as many benchmarks and provenance tracers as we reasonably can, and run a complete matrix (every tracer on every benchmark) 3 times in a random order^[TODO: update with data].
+To get consistent measurements, we select as many benchmarks and provenance tracers as we reasonably can, and run a complete matrix (every tracer on every benchmark) 3 times in a random order<!--TODO: update with data-->.
 @Tbl:machine describes our experimental machine.
 We use BenchExec [@beyerReliableBenchmarkingRequirements2019] to precisely measure the CPU time, wall time, memory utilization, and other attributes of the process (including child processes) in a Linux CGroup without networking, isolated from other processes.
 We disable ASLR, which does introduce non-determinism into the execution time, but it randomizes a variable that may otherwise have confounding effect [@mytkowiczProducingWrongData2009].